-If you are a little nervous or worried about driving something that seems big, such as a motorhome, then these top tips might help you feel more comfortable with what to expect.
+If you are a little nervous or worried about driving something that seems big, such as a motorhome hire, then these top tips might help you feel more comfortable with what to expect.

-We often get asked how easy it is to drive a motorhome when someone is looking at motorhome hire in Australia.
+We often get asked how easy it is to start driving a motorhome hire once picked up from the depot.